timothymcmackin/timothymcmack.in/_pages/resume.md

 <li>
 <div class="experienceActionBullet">
 Documenting internal Node.JS microservices and APIs to promote innersourcing and accelerate onboarding.
-Hosting writing classes and working sessions to guide teams to make documenting their work part of their processes.
+Hosted writing classes and working sessions to guide teams to make documenting their work part of their processes.
 </div>
 <div class="experienceResultBullet">
 Result goes here.